 The signing of this framework “represents a significant milestone in the cooperation between ASEAN and IAEA and provides the foundation for our organizations to expand on already existing as well as new projects,” said ASEAN's secretary-general, Dato Lim Jock Hoi, who signed the agreement along with Feruță.

-ASEAN comprises Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Indonesia.
+ASEAN comprises Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
 The secretariat is located in Jakarta.
 IAEA seeks to promote and coordinate the peaceful uses of nuclear energy and to curb its use for military applications, including nuclear weapons.